OrieMorie/eaglercrap/README.md

 2/10/2026:

-Huge update: NEW GUI for everything pause and menu related, INCLUDING hotbar and some more!!!
+Huge update: NEW GUI for everything pause and menu related, INCLUDING hotbar and updated splash title to help newer users!

 2/7/2026: